 (a) Appeal Expedited by Statute and Habeas Corpus Proceeding.
-Upon filing a notice of appeal in a case invoking 18 U.S.C. § 3145, or 18 U.S.C. § 3731, 28 U.S.C. chapter 153, or 28 U.S.C. § 1826, or 28 U.S.C. § 1657, the appellant must so advise the clerks of this court and of the district court immediately both orally and by letter.
-Pursuant to 28 U.S.C. § 1657, this practice will also be followed in an action seeking temporary or preliminary injunctive relief.
-In such cases, the clerk of the district court must transmit a copy of the notice of appeal and a certified copy of the docket entries to the clerk of this court forthwith.
-The clerk of this court will thereupon promptly open the appeal and enter an appropriate schedule enter the appeal upon the docket and prepare an expedited schedule for briefing and argument.
+Upon filing a notice of appeal in a case invoking 18 U.S.C. § 3145, 18 U.S.C. § 3731, 28 U.S.C. chapter 153, 28 U.S.C. § 1826, or 28 U.S.C. § 1657, the clerk of the district court must transmit a copy of the notice of appeal and a certified copy of the docket entries to the clerk of this court forthwith.
+The clerk of this court will promptly open the appeal and enter an appropriate schedule upon the docket.
 If a hearing occurred, appellant must order the necessary portions of the transcript on an expedited basis and make arrangements with the clerk of the district court for prompt transmittal of the record to this court.
 A party desiring more expedited briefing than the schedule entered by the clerk, or expedited oral argument, should file a motion stating the basis for the requested relief.